AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Validation.rst

 |TGEnstrophy|

-Additionnally, it is interesting to compare the different advection schemes available in `PeleLMeX` (namely, *Godunov_PLM*, *Godunov_PPM*, *Godunov_BDS*, *Godunov_PPM_WENOZ*) at a fixed 256^3 spatial resolution:
+Additionally, it is interesting to compare the different advection schemes available in `PeleLMeX` (namely, *Godunov_PLM*, *Godunov_PPM*, *Godunov_BDS*, *Godunov_PPM_WENOZ*) at a fixed 256^3 spatial resolution: